ying-tang/help-documentation/_nova/Metadata_service_FAQ.md

  * neutron-dhcp-agent (on both network nodes)
  * neutron-linuxbridge-agent (on the compute node that the instance is on)

-After these agents are restarted, the technician also should scan for stuck neutron ports, and fix them if he sees any.
-In most cases, a neutron-metadata-agent restart followed by an instance reboot resolves the problem.
+After these agents are restarted, the technician also should scan for stuck Neutron ports, and fix them if he sees any.
+In most cases, a `neutron-metadata-agent` restart followed by an instance reboot resolves the problem.

 #### Q. Is there a simpler, more reliable alternative?